Skip to Main Content

 Question 8:

-An Age-18 Redetermination is done for every child SSI beneficiary to determine if they now meet the SSI disability criteria for adults.
+An Age-18 Redetermination is done for everyone who is receiving SSI as a child to determine if they now meet the SSI disability criteria for adults.

 |